optionalg/vim-config/README.md

 The install script will backup your current configuration, if it finds one, into the backups/ directory of the repository.
 When it's finished with that, it will create symbolic links in your home directory that point to the files in here.

-Nifty, right?
+Next you'll need to pull down Vundle, which is present as a submodule:

-To pull down all of the plugin submodules you will need to run (from the root directory of the repository, which you should be in if you just ran the commands above this):
+  $ git submodule update --init

-    $ git submodule init
+After that, you can install the plugins via Vundle:

-    $ git submodule update
+  $ vim +PluginInstall +qall

 # Overriding my config